jaoeul/gingersnap/README.md

 ## MMU
 We will need to be able to detect crashes.
 The MMU handles the memory required for the test binary.
-It will implement byte-level permission, detectingn when an illegal address has been accessed.
+It will implement byte-level permission, detecting when an illegal address has been accessed.

 ## CPU emulator